ImmortalAl/mlnf/docs/FEATURES.md

 - Boundless Chronicles will be implemented first due to its role in community engagement
 - Echoes Unbound moved to medium priority for future implementation

-*Last updated: June 9, 2025*
+*Last updated: June 22, 2025*
-*Next review: When implementing real messaging system*
+*Next review: When implementing enhanced community features*